-The implementation is as far data-centric as possible.
-Data and technical implementations can be separated and the created knowledge resources and technical components comply to the above criteria.
 The benefits and usability may depend on the field of application and the individual goals.
 The evaluation refers to the case context presented, which allows a wide range of freedom and flexibility.
 The benefits for the knowledge resources are additional means for documentation of objects.
 In detail, the benefits for the example workflows were improved data-mining pipelines, due to additional features for comparisons of objects, integrating developing knowledge resources, and creating and developing knowledge resources.
 In practice, the computation of Content Factors has revealed significant benefits for the creation and analysis of large numbers of objects and for the flexibility and available features for building workflows, e.g., when based on long-term knowledge objects.
 In addition, creators, authors, and users of knowledge and content have additional means to express their views and valuation of objects and groups of objects.
 From the computational point of view, the computation of Content Factors can help minimise the recurrent computing demands for data.

-X. CONCLUSION
+IX.
+CONCLUSION

-This paper introduced a methodology for data description and analysis, the Content Factor (CONTFACT) method and presented the developments and results on knowledge processing algorithms and discovery for advanced application scenarios.
+This paper introduced a methodology for data description and analysis, the Content Factor (CONTFACT) method.
 The paper presents the formal description and examples, a successful implementation, and a practical case study.
 It has been shown that the Content Factor is data-centric and can describe and analyse arbitrary data and content, structured and unstructured.
 Data-centricity is even emphasized due to the fact that the Content Factor can be seamlessly integrated with the data.
 The data locality is most flexible and allows an efficient use of different computing, storage, and communication architectures.

 The method can be adopted for many purposes.
 The Content Factor method has been successfully applied for knowledge processing and analysis with long-term knowledge resources, for knowledge discovery, and with variable data for system operation analysis.
 It enables to specify a wide range of precision and fuzziness for data description and analysis and also enables methods like data rhythm analysis and characterisation, can be integrated with complementary methodologies, e.g., classifications, concordances, and references.
 Therefore, the method allows weighting data regarding significance, promoting the value of data.
 The method supports the use of advanced computing methods for computation and analysis with the implementation.
 The computation and processing can be automated and used with huge and even unstructured data resources.
 The methodology allows an integrated use with complementary methodologies, e.g., with conceptual knowledge like UDC.

-It will be interesting to see further various Content Factor implementations for individual applications, e.g., dynamical classification and concordances.
-Future work concentrates on high level applications and implementations for advanced analysis and automation.
+It will be interesting to see various Content Factor implementations for individual applications, e.g., dynamical classification and concordances.
+Future work concentrates on advanced analysis and automation for different application scenarios, e.g., object comparisons, multi-lingual discovery, and concordance discovery.